c3d/xl/doc/HANDBOOK_2-evaluation.md

 second definition will be used.
 Otherwise, the third definition will be used.

-A binding may contain a value that may itself need to be _decomposed_ in order to be tested against the formal parameters.
+A binding may contain a value that may itself need to be split in order to be tested against the formal parameters.
 This is used in the implementation of `write_line`:

 ```xl
 write_line Items        is write Items; write_line